davestewart/vuex-pathify/docs/setup/install.md

-# Setup
+# Installation

 > Install and setup the plugin in a new project

-## Installation
+## Download

-In your project's root folder, install using NPM or yarn:
+In your project's root folder, download and install the package using NPM or yarn:

 ```shell
 npm i vuex-pathify